Phate6660/bcalc/README.md

 A calculator written in pure bash.

-I even managed to write a lexer for the argument input,<br>
+I even managed to write a lexer and parser for the argument input,<br>
 allowing you to do `1+1` instead of `1 + 1`.

 I made sure to thouroughly comment the script,<br>